Automation and control of laser wakefield accelerators using Bayesian optimisation: Results

 Every element of the optimisation, the control, analysis and selection of the next evaluation point, proceeded automatically without input from the user.
 For each measurement, a single burst comprising 10 shots was taken.
 Each diagnostic was analysed and the results were used to calculate the objective function.
 Taking 10 shots allowed for calculation of the mean and variance of the objective function for a given set of input parameters.
 During the optimisation runs, all selected parameters were free to vary simultaneously and so were all optimised concurrently.

-\section{Optimisation of electron and x-ray production}
+\subsection{Optimisation of electron and x-ray production}

 We demonstrate the optimisation algorithm by using a simple objective function; the total counts recorded by the electron spectrometer.
 This corresponds to the total charge in the laser-generated electron beam with \unit[$E = \gamma m_e c^2>26$]{MeV}.
-To demonstrate the robustness of the optimisation, 10 consecutive optimisation runs were performed using the same algorithm.
+To demonstrate the reliability of the optimisation, 10 consecutive optimisation runs were performed using the same algorithm.
 A gas mixture of 1\% nitrogen and 99\% helium was used to allow for ionisation injection \cite{RowlandsRees2008PRL,Pak2010PRL,McGuffey2010} providing a reduced threshold for electron beam generation compared to pure helium.
 The optimisation varied four input parameters; the spectral phase coefficients $\beta^{(2)}$, $\beta^{(3)}$ and $\beta^{(4)}$ and the longitudinal position of focus of the laser pulse $f$.
 The first measurement point for each run was taken at the optimum position from the previous days operation.
 Due to the drift of laser performance and experimental parameters, optimal positions varied day to day.

 In order to track the progress of the algorithm during each optimisation, we obtained the surrogate model's prediction of the global maximum after each burst.
 The average and standard deviation of this predicted optimum over the 10 runs is plotted in \cref{fig:convergenceTest}.
 The algorithm was able to optimise electron beam charge in 4D with just 20 measurements, consisting of 200 total shots and taking 6.5 minutes including the time for parameter setting and computation.
-In each case, the final optimum value (indicated by the dashed line) was reached after approximately $20$ bursts, resulting in a 3 times increase in electron beam charge.
+In each case, the final optimum value (indicated by the dashed line) was reached after approximately $20$ bursts, resulting in a 3 times increase in electron beam charge compared to the unoptimised starting position.
 After this point, the local maximum has been fully exploited and the algorithm continued to explore other parts of the parameter space where statistical uncertainty of the model was largest.
-The change in parameters from the starting point to the optimum was \unit[-60]{fs$^2$}, \unit[$9\times10^3$]{fs$^3$}, \unit[$6\times10^5$]{fs$^4$} and \unit[0.7]{mm} for $\beta^{(2)}$, $\beta^{(3)}$, $\beta^{(4)}$ and $f$ respectively.
+The mean and standard deviation optimised electron charge from the 10 runs was \unit[$17\pm2$]{pC}.

 For a more challenging optimisation, we chose the yield of betatron x-rays as the objective function.
 Maximising the flux of these ultra-short bursts of x-ray radiation would be of great benefit for a diverse range of applications, such as the imaging of medical, industrial and scientific samples \cite{Albert2016PPCF}.
 The x-rays from an LWFA can be emitted at any point in the accelerator where the electrons reach a high energy and oscillate with a large amplitude.
 These electrons may subsequently decelerate such that they are not detected by the electron spectrometer, and so the x-ray flux may be optimised by substantially different input parameters than those which optimised the measured electron beam charge.